 - I felt dissatisfied with traditional perspective.
 Merely a mechanical process, this perspective never conveys things in full.
 It starts from one viewpoint and never gets away from it.
 But the viewpoint is quite unimportant.
 It is though someone were to draw profiles all his life, leading people to think that a man has only one eye… …When one got to think like that, everything changed, you cannot imagine how much!

-* Georges Braque, source of quotes on Cubist painting art & life: conversation with Dora Vallier, 1954; as quoted in “Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* source: conversation with Dora Vallier, 1954; as quoted in “Letters of the great artists – from Ghiberti to Gainsborough -“, Richard Friedenthal, Thames and Hudson , London, 1963

 - What greatly attracted me – and it was the main line of advance of Cubism – was how to give material expression to this new space of which I had an inkling.
 So I began to paint chiefly still life’s, because in nature there is a tactile, I would almost say a manual space.
 I wrote about this moreover ‘When a still life is no longer within reach, it ceases to be a still life… ‘. …For me that expressed the desire I have always had to touch a thing, not just to look at it.
 It was that space that attracted me strongly, for that was the earliest Cubist painting – the quest for space.

-* Georges Braque, source of quotes on Cubist painting art & life: conversation with Dora Vallier, 1954; as quoted in “Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* Georges Braque, quote on the attraction of space in his painting art, from: conversation with Dora Vallier, 1954; as quoted in “Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963

 - I started above all by producing still-lifes because in nature there is a tactile space, I would say almost manual.